LDurham89/CNN_Cancer_Detection/Draft.md

 You can see that the same patterns are present in each image, but the bottom image in upside-down.
 After augmenting the data I experimented with adding additional convolutional layers and max pooling layers to the model architecure, introducing a batch size, changing the number of filters in the convolutional layer and removing the drop-out layer.

-#### Before building my model, split the data into different sets to allow for better model results and incresed easwe of evaluation.
+Before building my model, I split the data into different sets to allow for better model results and incresed ease of evaluation.
 I split the observations in my data as follows:

 - Training data ( 56% of observations): This is the main bulk of the data, which is used in the process of fitting model hyperparameters and calculating weights.
 - Validation data ( 14% of observations): The model will aim to minimise a loss function with respect to the training data.
 In order to prevent overfitting, we can create a validation set against which the hyperparameters created by fitting on the training data are evaluated.
 - Test data (approx 30% of observations): Once we have a fitted model can evaluate its performance by seeing how well it can predicted values for data that it hasn't seen before.
 This unseen data is our test set.
 In this project I will use the model to predict values for the labels in the test data (Y_test) based on the images in the test set (X_test).
-We can then compare the predicted values of Y_test with the real (observed) values and evaluate the model using metrics such as accuracy or the f1 score.
+We can then compare the predicted values of Y_test against the real (observed) values and evaluate the model using metrics such as accuracy or the f1 score.

 ### Implementation
 In this project I use a deep learning model that utilises Convolution Neural Networks (CNN's).
 A major advantage of working with CNN's is that they are the industry standard for computer vision and thus there are many tools predeicated on this method, with helpful documentation.
 Furthermore, they are designed specifically for image analysis.
 However, there are some alternative methods that I decided not to use.